 In a second step, you can further deform the waveforms using two modifiers.
 Here are 32 different shapers variants available with which you can intensively change the character of the core sound.
 Here you will find, among other things: hard sync, invert, downsample, phase distort, hard clip, glitch, harmonics, FM, formant & more.
 With the wide assortment of shapers, you can just sit there for hours and play around with them.
 The parameters of both blocks are also easy to modulate.

 Spectral Filter For Your Harmonics

-After the modifier section, signal moves on to a spectral filter.
+After the modifier section, the signal moves on to a spectral filter.
 In this single harmonics of the wave are addressed and can be edited with this.
 Here are 15 different filters available to the user.
 If these are not enough, you can also load own samples here and get your own spectral filter type.
-Additional, it’s possible to manipulate further the harmonics of the filtering processing using 8 different shapers.
-A sound design problem in my opinion is that you are forced to use the same sample for the waveform and the filter.
+Additional, it’s possible to manipulate further the harmonics of the filtering processing using 8 different shapes.
+A sound design problem, in my opinion, is that you are forced to use the same sample for the waveform and the filter.
 Unfortunately, there is no way to take one sample for the waveform and another for the filter.
 Also, all three engines can only use the same sample.
 Here I would be pleased if the developer will expand this.
 Additional, it’s possible to manipulate further the harmonics of the filtering processing using 8 different shapers.

 Nonetheless, you can use the spectral filter to process its waveform very excitingly.
 So they get richer in harmonics, get a different character or they sound duller.
 Everything depends on the sound designer here.
 Again, the parameters can be easily modulated with an envelope, LFO etc. In the last step, you can work with a powerful Unison feature that has 5 different types.
 With 4 parameters, it can be further processed.
 The more interesting thing about this Unison feature is that it occurs in every engine and thus acts independently.